lfelipediniz/Courses/README.md

 ### **Node Formation  - taught by Guia do Programador, Victor Lima**

-<em>This course was completely updated and now does not only cover the latest
-version of React Native, but also includes refreshers on JavaScript & React.js
+<em>In this course we learn to create any web system, with Node.js and Javascript in practice, master the main technologies of the market.
 </em>

 ### **Ionic 4, React, GraphQL & Apollo - taught by Plínio Naves**